OleksandrUs/hometasks_13_c/README.md

 **Task 1 notes**

-The program is an artificial example of livelock.
+The program is an example of livelock.
 Two tasks (processes) are being considered.
-Each task uses a common resource (the LEDs of green colors).
+Each of the tasks uses a common resource (the LEDs of green colors).
 A mutex is used to synchronize these tasks.
 The first task takes the resource (mutex) and checks if the second task is blocked.
 If it is so, the first task gives the resource (mutex) and waits for it.
-The second task takes the mutex and checks if the first task is in blocked states.
+The second task takes the mutex and checks if the first task is in the blocked state.
 If it is, the second task gives the resource and  waits for it.
-And this series of actions repeats indefinitely - the tasks change its states with no progress.
+And this series of actions are being repeated indefinitely - the tasks change its states with no progress.
-The useful work performed by tasks is in toggling LEDs of green color.
+The useful work performed by the tasks is in toggling LEDs of green color.
 When the task gives the mutex and frees the common resource, the LED of blue color toggles its state.
-So, when the livelock occurs, the LEDs of blue color are toggling continuously.
+So, when the livelock occurs, the LEDs of blue color are blinking continuously.
 <br>

 **Task 1 demonstration**